 The dimension from the vault top at the point of least depth to the pavement or ground above shall be as specified by Seattle City Light Work Order and/or construction drawings.
+See specific material standard to calculate minimum depth.
 Any deviation from this specification shall have the prior approval of the Seattle City Light Engineer.